Title: "No Condemnation"

 "That report ready?"

-"It's on Chris' desk, and I emailed you a copy."
+"On Chris' desk and I emailed you a copy."

 She nodded and headed for the elevator.
 There was a small park just outside the Yard that was perfect for what she needed.
-Once there, she glanced around to make sure she was alone and drew her wand, casting the same series of protective enchantments they had used on the tent, before casting several warming charms on the bubble she had created.
+Once there, she glanced around to make sure she was alone and aparated back to her home in Alexandria.
+No one was at home, but that was okay.